KingOfTheAce2/where-to-live-nl/README.md

 # where-to-live-nl - Dutch Housing Intelligence Platform

-> *Empowering expats and internationals with comprehensive housing insights across the Netherlands*
+> *Comprehensive housing insights across the Netherlands*

-**Where-to-live-nl** consolidates fragmented Dutch government data sources into a single, intuitive platform that helps you make informed decisions about where to live in the Netherlands.
+**Where-to-live-nl** consolidates fragmented Dutch government data sources into a single platform that helps you make informed decisions about where to live in the Netherlands.
 No more juggling 10+ Dutch-only websites or missing critical information about neighborhoods, property characteristics, and livability factors.

+**⚠️ PROPRIETARY SOFTWARE** - See [LICENSE.md](LICENSE.md) for usage restrictions.

 ---